lilyosah/tech-knowledgebase/Software-Engineering/Javascript.md

 ### Objects (Hashes)
 There are no classes - only objects.
 Every object has a prototype that it inherits from.
 When some lookup fails in that objects, consults the parent prototype, so it inherits functions and values.

+⭐ **Classes as you'd regularly think about them are built on prototypes.**

 ```JS
 let student = {name: 'JS', classes: [class1, class2]}
 ```